rhyssh/GoHealing1/README.md

 <br>

 # FIRESTORE DATABASE
-Berikut kami lampirkan mengenai firestore database yang kami gunakan sekarang ini :
+Below we attach the Firestore database that we are currently using :
 ![alt text](https://github.com/Raturu0/GoHealing/blob/main/assets/readme/db.jpeg?raw=true)
 <br>
-Disini, kami sementara membuat 3 collection, yaitu untuk :
+Here, we are currently creating 3 collections, namely for:
 - DB_order
-- DB_wisata
+- DB_tourism
 - DB_souvenir
 <br>
-Yang dimana isi dari setiap collection ini nantinya akan diintegrasikan dengan layout pada aplikasi, sehingga aplikasi bisa menampilkan informasi secara fleksibel dan realtime dengan bantuan firestore database ini.
+Where the contents of each collection will later be integrated with the layout of the application, so that the application can display information flexibly and in real time with the help of this Firestore database.

-# RENCANA HAL-HAL YANG AKAN DITAMBAHKAN :
+# PLAN OF THINGS THAT WILL BE ADDED:
-- Halaman Bagi Admin/Penyedia wisata (Login, Register, Dashboard, chat, Edit Informasi wisata dan souvenir)
+- Page for Admin/Tourist Providers (Login, Register, Dashboard, chat, Edit tourist and souvenir information)
-- Chat Pengguna dengan Admin tempat wisata
+- User chat with tourist attraction admin